 Vent free is not an option with wood, pellet or coal inserts.

-distribution and can be thermostatically controlled.
+heat distribution and can be thermostatically controlled.
 If the blower isn't

-standard

-equipment on a particular model, a blower kit can be purchased separately.
+standard equipment on a particular model, a blower kit can be purchased

 Wood and Pellet Fireplace Inserts

-installed with a direct connection between the insert exhaust outlet and nearest
+be installed with a direct connection between the insert exhaust outlet and

-section of flue liner.
-This allows smoke and gases faster passage and less time to
+nearest section of flue liner.
+This allows smoke and gases faster passage and

-time to clean the chimney.
-This in itself is good reason to rely on a professional
+when it comes time to clean the chimney.
+This in itself is good reason to rely

 High Efficiency Fireplace Inserts

-added benefit of reducing emissions to almost zero.
+the added benefit of reducing emissions to almost zero.
 Fireplace inserts are

-classified by

-the fuel they burn and the method of venting.
-The available fuels are: natural gas,
+classified by the fuel they burn and the method of venting.
+The available fuels

 Gas Fireplace Inserts

-vent units draw air through a pipe from outside the home into a sealed firebox.
+itself.
+Direct vent units draw air through a pipe from outside the home into a

-they don't use inside air or cause a conflict with range hoods and bathroom fans
+homes since they don't use inside air or cause a conflict with range hoods